Here, I will talk about navigating cybersecurity challenges in remote work environment.

 Major Challenges in Managing Cybersecurity in Remote Work Environment

 One of the key cybersecurity challenges stemming from remote work is managed third party risk.
-When employees log into company networks from personal devices and home networks, these third party systems become part of the organization’s extended IT ecosystem.
+When employees log into company networks from personal devices and home networks, these third-party systems become part of the organization’s extended IT ecosystem.

-This introduces risks from potential vulnerabilities in apps, devices, and networks outside the organization’s control.
 Here are some ways organizations can navigate third party cybersecurity risks in a remote work environment:

 Strengthen Vendor Risk ManagementÂ